UTSCCSCC01/finalprojects22-byte-peeps/README.md

 Due to github actions being displayed, we will be running the github actions locally using [act](https://github.com/nektos/act) to deploy.

-Currently the website is deployed at: https://c01.mohamedtayeh.com/
+Currently, the website is deployed at: https://c01.mohamedtayeh.com/

-Instructions coming soon...
+Deployment instructions coming soon...

 ## Authors